“Omission To Act”

 “Deliberate Omission To Act”

-Once the employee has lodged a letter of grievance, and established facts that the employer is under a “duty of care” to either (i) make reasonable adjustments or (ii) take reasonable and practicable steps, or (iii) remedy a breach of the employers “health and safety” obligations, the onus is thus placed upon the employer to observe the “mutual trust and confidence“.
+Once the employee has lodged a letter of grievance, and established facts that the employer is under a “duty of care” to either (i) make reasonable adjustments or (ii) take reasonable and practicable steps, or (iii) remedy a breach of the employers “health and safety” obligations.
+The onus is thus placed upon the employer to observe the “mutual trust and confidence“.
 Viz: to “act reasonably” and take what the employee has stated at “face value”.
 The employer must act swiftly, with prudence, and “due diligence” to right the wrong, taking into account the employer’s undertaking, resources, size etc., to do so.
 The bigger the employer, the greater the onus upon the employer compared to a small employer, with limited resources.

-The breach of contract may arise from the time when the employer either (i) omits to act (ii) doesn’t act reasonably (iii) deliberately omits to act.
+A breach of contract may arise from the time when the employer either (i) omits to act (ii) doesn’t act reasonably (iii) deliberately omits to act.
 There is a difference between an “omission” and an “act”.
 Did the employer simply make an “omission” (oversight) – or, did the employer “omit to act” (capriciously)?
 Either way, this is for the Employment Tribunal to figure out, not you.

 “A Fair Grievance Procedure”